NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment.md

 # Manual deployment

-If you plan to direct your users to manually download and configure the WARP client, users will need to connect the client to your organization's Cloudflare Zero Trust instance.
+If you plan to direct your users to manually download and configure the WARP client, users will need to connect the client to your organization's Khulnasoft Zero Trust instance.

 ## Prerequisites